Category: Guides Ideal for: Ecommerce Managers, Pricing Analysts, Marketing Teams, Directors looking for margin clarity

 ---

-How to Spot Competitor Hidden Costs Automatically
+How to Compare Competitor Hidden Costs Systematically

-• Delivery tiers
+• Delivery tiers and postcode rules

 • Oversized-item surcharges

-• Shipping thresholds
+• Free-delivery thresholds

-• Add-on services
+• Assembly or room-of-choice services

 For a deeper understanding of price tracking, read The Ultimate Guide to Competitive Price Tracking.